see7e/cs50x/week6/README.md

     average = sum(scores) / len(scores)
     print(f"Average: {average}")
     ```

-    Notice that you can use the built-in `append` method, whereby you can `append` the score to the list.
-Also notice that we use the `sum` function to add all elements in the list.
+There's some built-in functions that you can use the like the `append()` method, whereby you can append the score to the list.
+Also some mathematical functions like `sum()` to calculate the sum of all elements in the list.

--   You can even ultilize the following syntax:
+-   You can even utilize the following syntax:

     ```python
     # Averages three numbers using a list and a loop with + operator